viku01999/jenkins-practice/JENKINS_WITHOUT_GIT_NODEJS.md

 }
 ```

-## 4. Running the Jenkins Build
+## 🚀 4.
+Running the Jenkins Build

+Follow these steps to execute and monitor your Jenkins pipeline:

-1. Open your Jenkins project from the Jenkins dashboard.
+1. 🏠 Open your Jenkins project from the **Jenkins Dashboard**.

-2. On the project page, you will see several available options, including:
+2. On the project page, you will find several options:

-   - **Build Now**
+   - **▶️ Build Now**
-     Manually triggers a new build of the pipeline immediately.
+     Manually triggers a new pipeline build immediately.

-   - **Configure**
+   - **⚙️ Configure**
-     Opens the project configuration page where you can edit the pipeline script, environment variables, triggers, and other settings.
+     Opens the configuration page to edit pipeline scripts, environment variables, triggers, and other settings.

-   - **Pipeline Overview**
+   - **📊 Pipeline Overview**
-     Displays a visual representation of the pipeline stages and their execution status.
+     Shows a visual representation of all pipeline stages and their execution status.

-   - **Build History**
+   - **🕘 Build History**
-     Shows a list of all previous builds with their build numbers, timestamps, and status (success, failure, or running).
+     Lists previous builds with numbers, timestamps, and statuses (success, failure, running).

-   - **Status**
+   - **📈 Status**
      Displays the current state of the last build.

-   - **Changes**
+   - **📝 Changes**
-     Shows source code changes since the last successful build (available when SCM is configured).
+     Shows source code changes since the last successful build (requires SCM integration).

-   - **Workspace**
+   - **📂 Workspace**
-     Displays the files and directories used by Jenkins during the build.
+     Accesses files and directories used by Jenkins during the build.

-3. Click **Build Now** to start a new pipeline execution.
+3. Click **▶️ Build Now** to start a new build.

-4. A new build entry will appear in the **Build History** section.
+4. A new entry will appear in **🕘 Build History**.

-5. Click the build number to open the build details page, where you can access:
+5. Click the build number to open detailed view, where you can access:

-   - **Console Output**
-     View detailed logs and command execution output for debugging.
+   - **📄 Console Output** – View detailed logs and execution output for debugging.

-   - **Pipeline Overview**
-     Track the progress and result of each pipeline stage.
+   - **📊 Pipeline Overview** – Track stage progress and results.

-   - **Changes**
-     Review the list of code changes included in that build.
+   - **📝 Changes** – Review committed code included in the build.

-   - **Timing**
-     See how long each stage took to execute.
+   - **⏱️ Timing** – See the duration of each stage.

-6. To monitor logs in real time, click **Console Output**.
+6. To monitor logs in real-time, click **📄 Console Output**.

-7. To stop a running build, click the **❌ (Terminate)** button for that build.
+7. To stop a running build, click **❌ Terminate**.

 ---

-## 5. Build Status & Monitoring
+## 📊 5.
+Build Status & Monitoring

-Jenkins uses color indicators to show build status:
+Jenkins provides visual indicators for build status:

-- ✅ **Green build**
+- ✅ **Green build** – Pipeline completed successfully.
-  The pipeline completed successfully.

-- ❌ **Red build**
-  The pipeline failed.
-Check the **Console Output** for errors.
+- ❌ **Red build** – Pipeline failed.
+Check **Console Output** for errors.

-- ⏳ **Blue / Running build**
+- ⏳ **Blue / Running build** – Pipeline is currently executing.
-  The pipeline is currently in progress.

 ---

-## Notes & Best Practices
+## 🧠 Notes & Best Practices

-- Avoid hardcoding absolute paths; prefer Jenkins environment variables.
+- 🚫 Avoid hardcoding absolute paths; use **Jenkins environment variables** instead.
-- Use the following best practices:
-  - **Git SCM integration** for source control and automated builds
-  - **Jenkins workspace** (`$WORKSPACE`) instead of manual directory paths
+- ✅ Best practices for pipelines:
+  - **🔗 Git SCM Integration** – Automated builds from source control.
+  - **📂 Jenkins Workspace (`$WORKSPACE`)** – Use for all file paths.
-  - **Artifact archiving** for storing build outputs in production pipelines
+  - **📦 Artifact Archiving** – Store build outputs for production pipelines.
-- Use **.nvmrc** or Node.js version locking to maintain consistent Node.js versions across environments.
+- 🔒 Maintain consistent Node.js versions using **.nvmrc** or Node version managers.
+- 📌 Consider adding automated triggers for **CI/CD workflows**.

+---

+### 🎯 Summary

+By following these steps, you can:

+- ✅ Start, monitor, and debug Jenkins builds
+- ✅ Understand pipeline stage results
+- ✅ Implement industry-standard best practices for CI/CD

+---